Funding for Trails

 or see this list compiled by AK Outdoor Alliance

 LAND MANAGEMENT AGENCY BUDGETS

 These funds recur annually

 Land management agency budgets are decided annually.
-The budget for 2021 is still in negotiation, and the 2022 process begins Feb 2021.
+The 2022 process begins Feb 2021.

 Trail users like you can influence these budgets